gke/UAVXArm/wiki/UAVXGeneralControlScheme.md

 The accelerometer data is also filtered using a second order filter typically at 15Hz.
 The MPU6xxx sensor DLPFs are not used.

-The attitude angle estimate is is obtained by integrating the gyro data and fusing it with the accelerometer data (Madgwick IMU).
+The attitude angle estimate is is obtained by integrating the gyro data and fusing it with the accelerometer data (Madgwick).
 The accelerometer weighting is reduced using a bell shaped decay as the acceleration magnitude moves away from 1G.

 The gyro data is temperature compensated.
 Drift is very low after using a once off two temperature calibration procedure.
 As a consequence the attitude angle estimates are adequate even if the accelerometer weighting falls to zero.